Last updated on .

 Important Homes

 There are a few other buildings of note scattered throughout town, including an 1890 home featuring the Atatürk House and Ethnography Museum (Atatürk ve Etnografya Müzesi) on the north side.
-Admission is free (as of May 2023) and it’s open daily from 9am to 5pm.
+Admission is free (as of May 2024) and it’s open daily except Mondays.

 Atatürk House and Ethnography Museum in Uşak, Turkey